 Influential Voices is a speakers series sponsored by the Cultural & Natural History Collections.
 It is our way to highlight the work of thought leaders, cultural influencers, humanitarians, and those who work for social justice.
 We are the original University of La Verne museum, established in the same year as the University–1891.
 We are supported entirely by donations, and appreciate any amount, should our dear reader wish to donate: https://thespot.laverne.edu/cnhc.

-RSVP TO JOIN US FOR A TALK WITH LINDA YVETTE CHAVEZ – NOV.
-14, 2021
+A TALK WITH LINDA YVETTE CHAVEZ – NOVEMBER 2021

 A CONVERSATION WITH PICO IYER – APRIL 2021

 Inspirational interview and conversation with Pico Iyer who talks about Envisioning a Future in the Post-Pandemic World.
 Pico is the voice we need in our world today–he describes himself as “a global village on two legs,” and he has seen it all.
 His is a voice of reason for those of us who are re-entering society after a year of fear.
 Pico Iyer’s books have been translated into more than 20 languages.
 Both his 2008 meditation on the XIVth Dalai Lama, The Open Road, and his TED Book, The Art of Stillness, were best sellers across the US.
 Between 2012 and 2019, Pico delivered multiple talks for TED, his latest being the opening talk for TEDSummit in 2019.
 An essayist for TIME since 1986, Pico is a constant contributor the New York Times, The New York Review of Books, Harper’s, Granta and more than 200 other newspapers and magazines worldwide, and he has published introductions to 70 other works.